fasferraz/eNB/README.md

 - TAU Type: TA Updating, Combined TA/LA Updating or Combined TA/LA Updating with IMSI Attach
 - Process Paging: Enabled or Disabled
 - SMS Update type: Additional Update Type SMS Only: False or True
-- eNB Cell can change
+- eNB Cell and TAC can change

 In terms of procedures, the application supports the following ones: